leverh/react-bookhub-app/README.md

 **Purpose:**

-The **BookOfTheWeek** component is designed to showcase the last book review that has been uploaded.
+The **BookOfTheWeek** component is designed to showcase recommended book review that have been uploaded.
 It’s a dynamic component that fetches the book of the week from the backend and displays its title and author.
 If a book prop is provided, it will display the provided book instead of fetching it from the backend.

 **Props:**